How to Release Ladybugs in the Garden for Pest Control

 Where to Buy Ladybugs

-After researching best practices about ladybugs, I searched local nurseries and online retailers to find where to buy them.
+After researching best practices for ladybugs, I searched local nurseries and online retailers to find where to buy them.

-Both look very similar but Asian lady beetles are invasive, so we don’t want release those.
+Both look very similar but Asian lady beetles are invasive, so we don’t want to release those.

 When purchasing online, I recommend reading the reviews, calling the retailer if possible, and really inspecting them when they arrive.